Pick of the Week:

 Infamous Iron Man No. 12 reminds us that Victor’s path of redemption will not be an easy one with Ben unwilling to trust/forgive him (who can blame Ben given their history) and his former villainous peers ready to exact their revenge.
 My first gripe is the villains still wearing their cowls while in the pen.
 My second gripe is eventually Doom will abandon his redemption to align with any upcoming television or film iteration.

-Marvel Legacy No. 1 confused me on some level with the Intergalactic Wakandan Empire, the earth-based Wakanda doesn’t welcome outsiders let alone tolerates marrying/integrating with outsiders.
-The Space Empire has aliens included in their empire.
+Marvel Legacy No. 1 confused me on some level with the Intergalactic Wakandan Empire.
+The Earth-based Wakanda doesn’t welcome outsiders let alone tolerates marrying/integrating with outsiders.
+Also, the Space Empire includes aliens as well.
 I wonder if T’Challa rules the space empire as well or does it have its own leadership.

 Redneck No. 6 needs to be transformed into a television series.
 It’s very different from what most horror fans in the sense that the Strain vampires broke the suave pretty vampires that clogged the genre for so long.